gaia-docker/tugbot-kubernetes/README.md

 ```
 > It is highly recommended to set `restartPolicy: Never` when creating a *Kubernetes Test Job*, so that it will listen for kubernetes events.

-> Use `tugbot.kubernetes.events: Node.Starting,ReplicaSet.SuccessfulCreate` *Kubernetes label* to tell tugbot framework that this is a test job that should be updated when each replica-set is successfuly created at node start.
+> Use `tugbot-kubernetes-events: Node.Starting,ReplicaSet.SuccessfulCreate` *Kubernetes label* to tell tugbot framework that this is a test job that should be updated when each replica-set is successfuly created at node start.

 ## Running Tugbot Kubernetes inside a Docker container
 ```bash